javaongsan/wc-simple-waiting-list/readme.txt

 Tags: ecommerce
 Requires at least: 4.5
 Tested up to: 4.5.2
-Stable tag: 1.0.1
+Stable tag: 1.0.2
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-A woocommerce extension to allow out of sotck products to have a waiting list for registered and non-registered users.
+A woocommerce extension to allow out of stock products to have a waiting list for registered and non-registered users.

 == Description ==